The Tuggie Bus was a short-lived community bus service that commenced operation in Kambah and Wanniassa on Monday 9 June 1980.

 In late June 1980 two Toyota Hi-Aces were transferred from the Commonwealth Special Duty Fleet (SDV) to ACTION and re-registered ZIB 552 and 568 to be used on Tuggie Bus as backup buses whenever a Coaster was not available.

-Following the cessation of the Tuggie Bus service, all four Toyotas – 407, 408, 552 and 568 were withdrawn and on 24 July 1981 the two Coasters were transferred to DAS for disposal.
+Following the cessation of the Tuggie Bus service, all four Toyotas – 407, 408, 552 and 568 – were withdrawn and on 24 July 1981 the two Coasters were transferred to the Department of Administrative Services for disposal.
 The fate of the two Hi-Aces is not known.

 - 408 was delivered August 1975, disposed 24 July 1981